This easy potato soup recipe is delicious for a chilly evening at home.

 Mom has been gone now for a few years, but her style of instinctual cooking has stayed with me.
 This is how I cook every day.
 I keep adding things until I get a tasty result.
 Then I simply write down what I’ve done and pass it on to you!
 It might not be the most scientific method, but so far, it seems to be working out okay.

-I remember the day she put this pot of potato soup under my nose, all.
+I remember the day she put this pot of potato soup under my nose.
 She just quietly set it down in front of me at the table without saying a word.
 I scarfed down a whole bowl, and really had to fight myself to avoid having a second helping.

 Mom’s version was slightly different then this one.
 How could it not be?
 She never measured much of anything.
 But I got as close as I could to what she did and I have to say it turned out pretty much exactly like what she made.